An Engineer, Storyteller, and Creative.

 Federal Aviation Administration, ASCENT Project 054

-Graduate Research Assistant
+FAA Graduate Research Assistant

-In Fall 2020, I worked on improving FAA's Aviation Environmental Design Tool (AEDT) as a Graduate Research Assistant at the Aerospace Systems Design Lab at Georgia Tech.
+In Fall 2020 and 2021, I worked on improving FAA's Aviation Environmental Design Tool (AEDT) as a Graduate Research Assistant at the Aerospace Systems Design Lab at Georgia Tech.
 AEDT currently models arrival profiles using specified fixed point trajectories or manufacturer-provided procedures.
 My task on 'Arrival Profile Modelling' involved comparing data from real flights to the models in AEDT to make recommendations on how to improve AEDT models such that they capture real flight operations.

 To accomplish this, the goal was to examine prior years research and arrival profile recommendations; study prior Python algorithms for level-off detection, level-off length calculation, and other parameters; conduct similar efforts with arrival profiles from other data sources available (threaded track, ADS-B); develop a modified algorithm for applying to threaded track/ADSB data, and use statistical analysis to confirm the original recommendations and refine as needed.